AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 - Audiences shared to Magnite Streaming using the real-time destination will also need to be shared using the Magnite [Streaming Daily destination](magnite-batch.md).

-For more information on whether this Real-time destination is right for you, please contact your Magnite Streaming account representative for more information.
+For more information on whether this Real-time destination is right for you, please contact your Magnite Streaming account representative.

 ## Prerequisites